-This universal remote isn’t as flashy or feature driven as any of the Logitech options we’ve mentioned, but if you want a remote that doesn’t require a Master’s degree to install, this Inset remote is a solid bet.
-Using a laptop or smartphone, and the Inset website, simply select your devices in a drop down menu and pair them with the remote.
-The Inset universal remote only connects to four devices, which is less than all of the Logitech devices, but it does have macro buttons, which can control a handful of functions with one push of a button.
-And the real kicker – it’s inexpensive.
+This universal remote isn’t as flashy or feature-driven the Logitech option we’ve mentioned, but if you want a remote that doesn’t require a Master’s degree to install, this Inset remote is a solid bet.
+Using a laptop or smartphone, and the Inset website, simply select your devices in a drop-down menu and pair them with the remote.
+The Inset universal remote connects to four devices and has macro buttons, which can control a handful of functions with one push of a button.

 SAMSUNG REPLACEMENT REMOTE

 It’s a little hard to call this a true universal remote, because its main purpose is to replace remotes for Samsung LCD, LED, and HDTVs.
 However, this remote will work with any Samsung TVs, regardless of make or model, which makes it a convenient option for those in the Samsung universe.
 You won’t need to pair this device, or go through any lengthy installation with this remote, though.
 It looks and feels, and controls your Samsung TV exactly like the stock Samsung remote would, so there won’t be any sort of learning curve when you are using this remote.
 You won’t be getting much in terms of smart capabilities; this remote can’t control your smart home devices or use voice commands of any kind — but it should work seamlessly with your older Samsung TV.
 Simply put, it’s an inexpensive replacement remote, if that’s all you need.